neerja007/ChEA/README.md

 Checklist : (according to priority)

+*problem inserting the photos in the slider..photos r too big..try it out..pics r in home page files..file names-1,2,3,4,5,6,7,8,9,10

 *library link to be added in e-resources(neerja)
 *TABS TO BE COPIED(adi)
-*PAGE LAYOUT AND DESIGN TO BE DECIDED
+*PAGE LAYOUT AND DESIGN TO BE DECIDED(adi)//
 *update faculty content
-*google map to be embedded in the contact us (new tab to be added)(neerja) *research and consultancy tab to be added in the top(adi) *Projects to be deleted in side tabs(adi) //
+*google map to be embedded in the contact us (new tab to be added)(neerja) *research and consultancy tab to be added in the top(adi)// *Projects to be deleted in side tabs(adi) //
 *Shift student activities from people to side tabs(adi)// *PHD students to be added in people(adi)//